FontaineRiant/dAIlogue/README.md

 and was fine-tuned to write light novels, including dialogues.

 ## Features
-* [Not yet implemented] State-of-the-art Speech To Text AI that listens to your voice,
+* [Not yet implemented] State-of-the-art Speech To Text AI that listens to your microphone,
 * State-of-the-art Artificial Intelligence that follows the conversation and generates human-like sentences,
-* Stage-of-the-art Text To Speech AI that reads the outputs out loud.
+* State-of-the-art Text To Speech AI that reads the outputs out loud.
 * Pick from multiple speakers, affecting their behaviour: a self-aware AI, a man, a woman, a robot, your cat/dog, or an idiot.